VincentPaget-Blanc/vPowerAnalysisTool/README.md

 4. Choose "Two-way ANOVA" from the Statistical Test dropdown menu.
 5. Click "Perform Power Analysis and Generate Report."
 6. Save the Excel report.

+## Troubleshooting

+- **Data Loading Issues**: Ensure that your data file is correctly formatted and that the column names are properly defined.
+- **Dropdown Menus Not Updating**: If the dropdown menus do not update correctly when switching test types, ensure that the data is loaded and the column names are correctly specified.
+- **Analysis Errors**: If you encounter errors during the analysis, verify that the input parameters (Alpha, Power) are correctly set and that the selected columns contain valid data.
+- **Normality and Transformation Issues**: If the tool indicates that data is not normally distributed and transformations were not successful, consider using non-parametric tests or consulting a statistician for further advice.

 ## License